AlbaHernando/micropython_air_monitor_Group_4/README.md

 ![SN-MQ135-MOD (4)](https://github.com/user-attachments/assets/5fb1558b-7a07-4ee1-953f-73e52e20f149)
 ![m364](https://github.com/user-attachments/assets/b75f6d39-dc76-4b6f-af72-46ca9d6a93cd)

+Provide a list of sensors, actuators, and other electronic components intended for use.
+Include justification for your component choices (why each part is needed).

 ## 3. Software description
 Include flowcharts of your algorithm(s) and direct links to the source files.
 Present the modules you used in the project.

+Present system-level block diagrams, flowcharts, or pseudocode showing the planned software logic and control flow.

 ## 4. Instructions and photos
 Describe how to use the application.
 Add photos or videos of your application.